 Any medical needs which occur from the time a child leaves his parents membership to the date he or she begins their own will not be shared.

-Grandchildren may be included as part of their grandparent’s membership if they meet all the following criteria.
+A grandchild (or grandchildren) may be included as part of their grandparent’s membership if they meet the following criteria.

-2. The grandparents have legal custody of the grandchild; and
+1. The grandparent has legal custody of the grandchild.

-3. They have no other agency, person or group responsible for their medical needs.
+3. There is no other agency, person, or group responsible for the grandchild’s medical needs.